A stereospecific reaction of 2-(tosyloxy)cyclopentyl propionate a... | Channels for Pearson+

 7. Substitution Reactions Substitution Comparison

-A stereospecific reaction of 2-(tosyloxy)cyclopentyl propionate and propionate produces a product dependent on the substrate's stereoisomer.
-The substrate has four stereoisomers — two are cis and the other are trans— due to two asymmetric centers.
-When both trans reactants undergo the reaction, they produce the same product.
-Why?
+A stereospecific reaction of 2-(tosyloxy)cyclopentyl propionate and propionate produces a product that is dependent on the stereoisomer of the substrate.
+Because of the two asymmetric centers, the substrate has four stereoisomers: two cis and two trans.
+Explain the observations made below:

-A stereospecific reaction of 2-(tosyloxy)cyclopentyl propionate and propionate produces a product dependent on the substrate's stereoisomer.
-The substrate has four stereoisomers — two are cis and the other are trans— due to two asymmetric centers.
-When both trans reactants undergo the reaction, they produce the same product.
-Why?
+A stereospecific reaction of 2-(tosyloxy)cyclopentyl propionate and propionate produces a product that is dependent on the stereoisomer of the substrate.
+Because of the two asymmetric centers, the substrate has four stereoisomers: two cis and two trans.
+Explain the observations made below:

 ANSWERS OPTIONS